sandialabs/chama/documentation/index.rst

 The physical placement of these sensors and the sensor technology used can have a large impact on the performance of a monitoring strategy.

-Chama is a python package which includes mixed-integer, stochastic programming formulations to determine sensor locations and technology that maximize the effectiveness of the detection program.
+Chama is an open source python package which includes mixed-integer, stochastic programming formulations to determine sensor locations and technology that maximize the effectiveness of the detection program.
+The methods in Chama were originally developed to place sensors in water distribution systems.
-The software was developed to design sensor networks for airborne pollutants, but the methods are general and can be applied to a wide range of applications.
+Chama is currently being used to to design sensor networks to monitor airborne pollutants, but the methods are general and can be applied to a wide range of applications.